Programs | green ribbon champion

 Green Ribbon Champion (GRC) is a shoreline stewardship and education program designed to provide advice, resources and support to shoreline residents along the Lake Huron Coastline.
 By engaging the local community in wise coastal stewardship the Green Ribbon Champion program will improve the health of our lake and resiliency of coastal ecosystems.

 2019 Registration for Huron-Kinloss residents has ended.
-Scroll down to learn how the program works and to see the results from 2019.
+Scroll down to learn about the program and to see the results from 2019.

 Congratulations to 2019's Coastal Champions!